 5. Earn a Bachelor's Degree

-Additionally, the Workforce Development Scholarship program has now been expanded to include $2,500 scholarships to the seven state universities of Minnesota State for students who received a Workforce Development Scholarship from a Minnesota State college, graduated from the college with a two-year associate degree, and transfer into a corresponding bachelor’s program.
+Additionally, the Workforce Development Scholarship program has now been expanded to include $2,500 annual scholarships ($1,250 per term) to the seven state universities of Minnesota State for students who received a Workforce Development Scholarship from a Minnesota State college, graduated from the college with a two-year associate degree, and transfer into a corresponding bachelor’s program.

 Under the U Promise Scholarship and Promise Plus free-tuition programs at the University of Minnesota, eligible Minnesota resident undergraduate students meeting the specified family income levels and who enroll at the U of M will be guaranteed funds to support their collegiate aspirations.